 Have a copy of any prescribed medications you may be currently taking (signed by your doctor).
 If border control officials find you in possession of certain prescribed medications, it can lead to serious problems.
 Outside of the US, there is a list of controlled substances that are considered illegal in other countries (you may want to research this list).
 To prevent complications, carry required medication in clearly labeled containers and copies of any applicable prescriptions.
 Students taking regular prescription medications are advised to take at least a three month supply.
 Such students typically must purchase additional medication in their host country- which is not a problem as long as they are able to supply a pharmacist with the generic name of the medication, as well as the ingredients.
 But be aware that the medication may not contain the exact ingredients as the original prescription (due to certain ingredients being considered illegal).

 In packing your carry-on bag, be sure to include personal toiletry items, a change of clothing, and any prescribed medication.
 Students have been occasionally separated from their luggage.
 However, be sure to stay within size and weight limits for carry-on bags to avoid paying an extra fee.
 It is wise to take an inventory of what you packed in your luggage for insurance purposes- in case your bags are lost or stolen.

-As a stranger in a foreign land, you may unknowingly make such evident more than once, making yourself a target for con artists or thieves.
-DO NOT TRUST YOUR BAGGAGE OR PERSONAL EFFECTS WITH ANYONE other than an agent authorized to do so.
-Guard your carry-on baggage and other luggage whenever you travel, especially on trains/buses and at the airport/bus/train stations.
+Sometimes, you may unknowingly make evident that you are a stranger in a foreign land, making yourself a target for con artists or thieves.
+DO NOT TRUST YOUR BAGGAGE OR PERSONAL ITEMS WITH ANYONE other than an agent authorized to do so.
+Guard your carry-on baggage and other luggage whenever you travel, especially on trains, buses, and airports.

 Because needs and priorities differ so markedly among individuals, it is impossible to produce a list of “must take” items for a year abroad.
 It is only possible to indicate some of the items that previous students have indicated as having a high priority.